DaveFemia/Switch-Flow-Auto-Backup/README.md

 **Package Scripts** - Dropdown (Yes/No) if Yes is selected any scripts used in your workflows will be backaged inside the exported workflow.
 Extremely helpful in instances where a server might suffer critical damage or in instances where you are migrating to a new server.
 For local backups in cases where I might accidentally delete a workflow I also store backups without scripts packaged (to save on space) as scripts should be located where they are currently linked.

+**Output** - Dropdown list.
+"Output backups into flow","Save backups to export directory","Both".
+Both and Output backups into flow will send backed up flows out the success traffic light path.
+This is useful if you would like to backup your workflows off-site.
+(Both and Output backups into flow will also have hierarchy attached so if you end your flow with an "Archive Hierarchy" configurator your group structure will be maintained.
+Be sure to set your "subfolder levels" property in Archive Hierarchy to a number larger than the greatest amount of child groups any of your flows contains.
+Normally I set my subfolder levels to 5 just because my flows are generally not greater than 5 children deep.)

 ## Thanks
 This script is largely influenced by the study conducted by @open-automation in 2014 [Research on Enfocus Switch forums](https://forum.enfocus.com/viewtopic.php?t=1432)